-Lectures: Lectures for both parts of the course are now embedded as videos in the Blackboard shells.
+Lectures: Lectures for both parts of the course are now embedded as videos in the Canvas shells.
 These have been upgraded from the previous Powerpoints on disk or from downloads.
 These lectures are an important part of the courses and provide the classroom course content.
 The advantage of the on-line sections is that these lectures can be repeated, whereas on campus this is not possible.
 Questions from the lectures should be e-mailed to the professor with specific references to the lecture and slide number.

 According to Public Law 504 and the Americans with Disabilities Act, Jacksonville State University will provide reasonable access and appropriate accommodations for otherwise qualified disabled students.
 If you need such access or accommodations, please consult with Disability Support Services and your professor immediately.
 Where extended testing sessions are allocated, notify the professor when additional time was needed on an attempt.
 Allow for e-mail response time.
 The additional time will be permitted, but cannot be extended after deadlines.
 By clicking on the ! or grade, both student and faculty can view these reports and verify completion within the appropriate time limits.
 The highest score within the appropriate time limit will be used.

 No individual extra credit papers, projects, or activities will be allowed.
 Use your time and energy to improve the scores on your work.

-Academic Dishonesty: Academic dishonesty is defined to include any form of cheating or plagiarism.
+Academic dishonesty is defined to include any form of cheating or plagiarism.
 A discussion of the topic is set forth in the student handbook.
 Working and studying with classmates is beneficial and to be encouraged.
 Copying work is not to be confused with comparing work and discussing similarities and differences.
 You are responsible for both understanding answers submitted and the completion of the materials.
 Academic dishonesty will receive a grade of zero for the assignment or F in the course depending on the severity of the offense and will be reported.

 This syllabus is in no way binding.
 All information is subject to change.
 Any changes made by the professor will be announced to the class through e-mails or posting to the Announcements area.

 Read the table across the rows or lines.
 The DUE DATE is the last date that the work should be completed not begun.
 (See the earlier Due Dates discussion.)
 Allow yourself time to review and retake the exams.
 All rows on the table that do not have a date indicated are due on the date indicated above that row.
 Make-up grace periods extend for 24-hours after the due date to allow make-up work or for grade improvement.
 The first two lab assignments have an extended make-up grace period.
 Do not wait to complete the work until the make-up grace period when only one attempt is provided.
 For optimal grades, work ahead of this schedule.
-FOLLOW THE ORDER OF WORK PROVIDED and use the Blackboard resources.
+FOLLOW THE ORDER OF WORK PROVIDED and use the Canvas resources.
 Work the lab assignments when indicated, not independently from the lecture.

 Make-up grace periods end 24 hours after due date unless indicated in red.
 (Red indicates extended make-up grace period date.)
 Work ahead and follow the indicated order for greatest efficiency and success!

 date (if extended)

-|2||January 16-22||1 lat. & long.||January 16/January 22||1|
+|2||January 15-21||1 lat. & long.||January 15/January 18

-|3 sun angle||January 29||1|
+|3 sun angle||January 28

-|4||January 30-February 5||mapping||4||2 & Appendix II|
+|4||January 29-February 4||mapping||4||2 & Appendix II|

-|4 scale||January 31||2 & Appendix II|
+|4 scale||January 30||2 & Appendix II|

+||2 & Appendix II|

-|5 projections||February 5||2 & Appendix II|
+||2 & Appendix II|

 |moisture||7||6 & 9|

 ||6 & 9 & Appendix III|

-|8 lapse rates||February 26||6|
+|8 lapse rates||February 22

-|9||March 6-12||weather||9||7 & Appendix IV|
+|9||March 5-11||weather||9||7 & Appendix IV|

 ||7 & Appendix IV|

-||5 & 7 & Appendix IV|
+|10||March 12-18||10 weather maps||March 13||5 & 7 & Appendix IV|

-|11||March 27-April 2||climate||10||8 & Appendix V|
+|11||March 19-April 1||climate||10||8 & Appendix V|

-|12||April 3-9||climate (cont.)||8 & Appendix V|
+|12||April 2-8||climate (cont.)||8 & Appendix V|

-|11 climate||April 9||8 & Appendix V|
+||8 & Appendix V|

 ||Exam 4||April 11

 |All work must be completed by 11:55 p.m.
-Central time, April 24, 2018.|
+Central time, April 23, 2019.|

 All work must be completed by 11:55 p.m.
-Central Time (time at JSU), Tuesday, April 24, 2018.
+Central Time (time at JSU), Tuesday, April 23, 2019.